-- FCS_CKM.1.1(Y) Refinement: The TSF shall support passphrases that are used to generate a submask that contain at least [assignment: positive integer of 9 or more] words of maximum length [assignment: positive integer of 8 or more] characters in the set of {upper case characters, lower case characters, and [assignment: other supported characters]} and shall be conditioned [selection: - using [selection: SHA-1, SHA-256, SHA-512] for 128-bit DEKs; - using [selection: SHA-256, SHA-512] for 256-bit DEKs; - using NIST SP 800-132 with a salt generated using a Random Bit Generator as specified in FCS_RBG_EXT.1, an iteration count of [assignment: number greater than or equal to 1000], and HMAC using [selection: SHA-1, SHA-256, SHA-512];
+- FCS_CKM.1.1(Y) Refinement: The TSF shall accept_passphrases that are used to generate a submask that contain at least [assignment: positive integer of 64 or more] characters in the set of {upper case characters, lower case characters, and [assignment: other supported characters]} and shall be conditioned [selection: - using [selection: SHA-1, SHA-256, SHA-512] for 128-bit DEKs; - using [selection: SHA-256, SHA-512] for 256-bit DEKs; - using NIST SP 800-132 with a salt generated using a Random Bit Generator as specified in FCS_RBG_EXT.1, an iteration count of [assignment: number greater than or equal to 1000], and HMAC using [selection: SHA-1, SHA-256, SHA-512];

-] such that the output of the conditioning function is equal to the size (in number of bits) of the DEK.
+] such that the output of the conditioning function is at least equal to the size (in number of bits) of the DEK.

-Application Note: A passphrase is a sequence of words taken from a dictionary of words in a random fashion such that they provide necessary entropy to generate the submask derived from the passphrase.
-Ideally this would be performed by the TOE, but for this version of the PP there is no requirement that the TOE be able to compose passwords in this fashion.
-Rather, this component places requirements on the passphrases the TOE must support in terms of their composition.
+Application Note:A passphrase is a sequence of words taken from a dictionary of words in a random fashion such that they provide necessary entropy to generate the submask derived from the passphrase.
+Ideally this would be performed by the

+TOE, but for this version of the PP there is no requirement that the TOE be able to compose passwords in this fashion.
+Rather, this component places requirements on the passphrases the TOE must support in terms their minimum length.
+The ST author fills in the assignment with the number of characters that are supported for passphrases; this has to be at least 64 (so at a minimum a 64character passphrase must be able to be entered and processed by the TOE).
 The string that results consists of a sequence of characters encoded in a scheme determined by the underlying OS.
 This sequence must be conditioned into a string of bits that forms the submask to be used as input into the KEK.
 Conditioning can be performed using one of the identified hash functions or the process described in NIST SP 800-132; the method used is selected by the ST Author.
 If 800-132 conditioning is specified, then the ST author will fill in the number of iterations (C) that are performed; this value must be at least 1000.
 800-132 also requires the use of a pseudo-random function (PRF) consisting of HMAC with an approved hash function.
 The ST author selects the hash function used, also includes the appropriate requirements for HMAC and the hash function from Appendix C.